 My name's Leslie and I'm an ordinary Leader in Guiding who happens to be interested in Guiding History . . .

 And that's why I've decided to set up a website with information to help other people who are interested in Guiding history too.
-So whether you're looking for information for the Brownie and Guide 'Traditions' interest badges, working on a project for Commonwealth Award, or interested in a particular section or era, or just to answer a query you haven't found the answer for anywhere else, I will try to help.
-If you want information on traditional activities from the different sections which are still in current use, there is information on my sister website, www.lesliesguidingtraditions.webs.com, and if you want information on old interest badge syllabuses, look on www.lesliesguideinterestbadgehistory.webs.com.
+So whether you're looking for information towards the traditions-linked Unit Meeting Activities, working on the Commonwealth Award, or just interested in a particular section or era, or just to answer a query you haven't found the answer to anywhere else, I will try to help.
+If you want information on traditional activities from the different sections, some of which are in current use, there is information on my sister website, www.lesliesguidingtraditions.webs.com, and if you want information on old interest badge syllabuses, look on www.lesliesguideinterestbadgehistory.webs.com.
 If you have ideas for other topics which you would like me to cover, let me know.

-As well as being a constant 'work in progress', with new pages being added when possible and information being added to the existing pages as my research uncovers new discoveries and insights, this site is strictly unofficial, it's simply my attempt to fill a gap which I felt existed.
+As well as being a constant 'work in progress', with new pages being added when possible and more information being added to the existing pages as my research uncovers new discoveries and insights, this site is strictly unofficial, simply my attempt to fill a gap which I felt existed.
 Because when I set it up, there were very few Guiding history websites online, and many of those there were contained errors or myths.
 So some of the content will necessarily be a personal viewpoint - but even those who can honestly say 'I was there' about an event or an era will recall things differently, or give greater significance to differing aspects to those I've picked out - it isn't easy fitting over 110 years of history on one website!

 I will try to acknowledge contributions in the 'news and notes' section, but if you think there is an omission or an error, then please contact me so I can take prompt steps to clarify or rectify as appropriate.
 If you have any information to offer, suggestions for content you would like to see, or questions you would like to have answered which I haven't covered, then please let me know.
 I will see what I can do - many of the pages or passages follow requests!